 In order to fully reap the benefits of diverse voices and contributions in your organization, you need to make sure you’re creating an environment in which individuals of all backgrounds can thrive.
-These five initiatives for creating inclusive culture are a great place to start.
+These five initiatives for creating an inclusive workplace culture are a great place to start.

 Deploy a workplace inclusivity task force

-An inclusivity task force can set goals and create the step-by-step plans to achieve them, following up regularly to evaluate results.
-Some of the areas the task force might get involved in include the hiring and onboarding process, employee retention, protocols for management, and company policies.
+An inclusivity task force can set goals and create step-by-step plans to achieve them, following up regularly to evaluate results.
+Some of the areas the task force might get involved in include the hiring and onboarding process, employee retention, protocols for crisis management, and company policies.

 Write a diversity statement